eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 We have found exactly two states for $n=3$ that have a profitable simple manipulation per coalition.
 However, we can also ask if these two nodes are themselves reachable by manipulations from other nodes by the same coalition of voters.
 For example, is it possible for there to be a $P$ with a Condorcet winner such that by multiple manipulations, the coalition can eventually reach one of these two nodes and profitably change the winner?

 The answer is yes--but since only one election ever really happens, we have to be careful about what a "complex manipulation" is.
-For this section, we will fix a coalition of voters with preference $A\succ B\succ C$.
+For this section, we will fix a coalition of voters with preference $A\succ B\succ C$, and also assume $n=3$ for the remainder of the discussion.

 > **Definition:** Fix the sincere state $P_0$ (every voter, including the coalition, votes honestly), and define $R(P_0)$ as the set of states $Q$ the coalition can produce by chaining simple manipulations admissible by the one-way push lemma--treating $P_0$ itself as the ground truth, independently of the others.
 A **complex manipulation** is a state $Q\in R(P_0)$ with $f(Q)\succ f(P_0)$.